nazar0309/Guess-the-card/README.md

 <a href="https://code.visualstudio.com/">Visual Studio Code</a> - used to host and edit the website.<br>
 <a href="https://github.com/">Github</a> - used to deploy the website.<br>
 <a href="https://balsamiq.com/">Balsamiq</a> - used to create the wireframes.<br>
+<a href="https://www.javascript.com/">JavaScript</a> - adds interactivity and functionality to the website, including game logic, animations, and dynamic content updates.<br>

 # Testing